 Lastly, leading up to the flight, Peter would start nudging his sleep schedule closer to the pattern of the destination.

-One comment I would add to the above protocol, is that valium and modafinil are both strong, prescription only drugs.
-Beyond the difficulties people may experience getting hold of them, they also may be a little too extreme for some.
+One comment I would add to the above protocol, is that modafinil is a strong, prescription only, stimulant.
+Beyond the difficulties people may experience getting hold of it, it may be a little too extreme for some.
 Given that consideration, I still think the general strategy is useful to be aware of, and could be adapted to ones personal preference.
 For example, the modafinil could be substituted for a caffeine based stimulant such as coffee.
-Whilst it may not be as effective, for some people it may be enough.
-Similarly, the combination of phosphatidylserine and the sleep remedy may be enough for some, not requiring the additional valium.
+Whilst it may not be as effective, for many people it may be enough.
+As mentioned above, Peter no longer condones the use of valium, after learning about how it induces sedation rather than sleep.